-Also crossing borders are products, which sometimes cross back and forth many times in the production process before they’re ready to sell.
+Also, crossing borders are products, which sometimes cross back and forth many times in the production process before they’re ready to sell.
 Time will tell how a rise in the prices of tariff-affected goods could impact Americans, as their trust in Washington, DC sinks lower and lower.

-It’s difficult to imagine two worst crises happening simultaneously.
+It’s difficult to imagine the two worst crises happening simultaneously.
 But immigration and the economy are inseparable in many ways, influencing one another.
 The US could kill two birds with one stone though.
 Abolish welfarism.
 Across the board.
 Take away the dole for immigrants and for corporations too, such as what’s offered in the form of transnational trade agreements.